The Bankrate promise

 Do delivery drivers need special insurance?

-The best delivery driver insurance companies
+Where to get delivery driver insurance

 Geico offers specific rideshare and on-demand delivery driver insurance in every state except Alaska, Georgia, Kentucky, Michigan, Nevada, New Jersey, New York, North Carolina, Texas and Utah.
 This policy takes the place of your personal auto insurance policy, and Geico says it usually does not cost much more.